Supporting the SDGs Goals

 Long-Term Goals

-• 1 By 2030, the amount of greenhouse gas emissions Scope 1 and Scope 2 per total revenue has decreased by 20% from the base year (Base year: 2022.)
+• 1 Reduce Scope 1 and Scope 2 greenhouse gas emissions intensity per total revenue by 20% by 2030.

 Strategy